 Risks include having a family history of dementia.

-For more information and local resources for frontotemporal dementia, visit The Association for Frontotemporal Degeneration.
+For more information and local resources specific to frontotemporal dementia, visit The Association for Frontotemporal Degeneration.